yuchye/Capstone/README.md

 ## Problem Statement

-To build and train a classifier to classify genetic variations based on an expert-annotated knowledge base of cancer mutation annotations, so that clinical pathologists can review the medical literature to make the classification, faster and with less effort.
+To build and train a model to classify genetic variations based on an expert-annotated knowledge base of cancer mutation annotations, so that clinical pathologists can review the medical literature to make the classification, faster and with less effort.

 Fast and accurate classification of cancer mutation annotations can help to speed up diagnosis and identification of the correct treatment to deliver to affected patients.

-The classifier's performance will be measured by the following:
+The model's performance will be measured by the following:
 - **Balanced accuracy score**: this metric caters for class imbalance and is the average of recall obtained on each variation class.
 This is especially important in our context, because we seek high recall (i.e. sensitivity) to ensure that we carry out the appropriate interventions in a timely manner, based on the  variation classification.
 The goal is to achieve a balanced accuracy score that is at least 10% better than the baseline accuracy, which is defined as the proportion of the majority variant class in the given training set.
 - **Balanced F1 score**: this considers both the precision and recall, and is weighted by the number of true instances of each variation class to account for class imbalance.
 - **Micro-average Area under Curve (AUC) score**: this metric looks at the average area under the Receiver Operating Characteristic (ROC) curve for each of the nine classes.
 The average is taken by the sum of counts to obtain cumulative metrics (true-positives, false-negatives, true-negatives and false-positives) across all classes, and then calculating the AUC.